dan-t/cabal-cargs/README.md

-If you want to call `hdevtools check` for a source file of a cabalized project and would like to consider all compiler relevant arguments in the cabal file - like `hs-source-dirs`, `ghc-options`, `cpp-options` ... - and also the `cabal sandbox`, the you could just use `cabal-cargs` the following way:
+If you want to call `hdevtools check` for a source file of a cabalized project and would like to consider all compiler relevant arguments in the cabal file - like `hs-source-dirs`, `ghc-options`, `cpp-options` ... - and also the `cabal sandbox`, then you could just use `cabal-cargs` the following way:

     $> hdevtools check `cabal-cargs --format=hdevtools --sourcefile=Source.hs` Source.hs